JhonnyJason/secret-manager-crypto-utils-output/README.md

 - The salt functionality is to create a random string of random length terminated by a `0` byte
 - The random length is limited to be at max 511bytes
 - The `removeSalt` would cut off all bytes until it reaches the first `0` byte
+- Using AES-256-CBC in combination with this random length salt prefix effectivly eliminates the known plaintext attack surface.

 # License